Rhode Island Royal Charter: Provisions

 The Royal Charter of 1663 confirmed everything that the Patent of 1643–1644 had given, and it granted power to the colony to make its own laws, guaranteed religious freedom, and did not require oaths of allegiance.
 Three points in the charter distinguish it from any other royal patent that had ever been granted.
 It acknowledges Indian rights to the soil, which was far different than the European doctrine of "possession by right of discovery" which was part of the "royal prerogative".
 Historian Samuel G. Arnold writes that "Rhode Island was the first solemn protest" against taking land from the Indians without payment.
 Roger Williams established this policy when he settled the colony by paying the Narragansetts for the land, and his views were maintained by those who followed him there.
 These views were set forth by Clarke in his address to the King, and thus became incorporated within the royal charter.
 The points regarding Native Americans in the royal charter extended to other English colonies as well, declaring it illegal for both Rhode Island and neighboring colonies to “[...] invade the natives inhabiting within the bounds and limits of their said Colonies, without the knowledge and consent of the said other Colonies”.

+A second remarkable point in the charter is the right of conscience that it extended to the Rhode Island colonists, which became the "sole distinguishing feature of Rhode Island's history".
+The charter notably uses gender-neutral language in its affirmation of freedom of conscience.
+This may have been influenced by a major controversy in early Providence regarding a woman named Jane Verin who claimed the right of conscience in walking away from her husband's severe domestic abuse.
+Roger Williams had found in favor of Jane and deprived her husband of suffrage, but William Arnold and William Harris, who believed that Jane's husband had the right to discipline her, left Providence and founded Cranston, Rhode Island in 1642.